bradleymarquez/EE474Lab12/Lab4/README.md

 3. In order to transfer the files to the board, use the command: make transfer
-4. In order to operate the RoboTank without an attached ethernet or power cable, the Beaglebone is powered by the attached power brick, the motors are powered by the attached battery pack (~6V) and the
+4. In order to operate the RoboTank without an attached ethernet or power cable, a Bash script is ran on startup.
+5. For mobile power, the Beaglebone is powered by the attached power brick and the motors are powered by the attached battery pack (~6V).

-## Notes - lcd\_driver.c
-This file acted as the single driver for both LCDs.
-Using the system open/close functions the user could intialize and uninitialize the LCD screens and GPIO pins.
-Using the system write call the user could provide up to 48 characters which would then be printed to the two screens.
-Using the seperate enable pins for the LCDs this module could load the data to write to the shift register and then choose which screen to write to by selecting which enable pin to toggle.

-## Notes - button\_driver.c
+## Notes - hBridgeTest.c
-This file acted as the driver for the 5-way button.
-Using the system open/close functions the user could initialize and uninitialize the GPIO pins associated with the button.
-Using the system read call the user can receive 20 bytes of data which contains the status of each direction on the button.
+This file acted as the master program and driver for the H-bridge, and thus both motors.
+A Serial-to-parallel shift register is used to control the H-bridge in order to conserve precious GPIO pins.
+The parallel register on the shift register correspond to the H-bridge inputs as follows: (QA: Standby, QB: AIN1, QC: AIN2,
+QD: BIN1, QE, BIN2, QF: N/A, QG: N/A, QE: N/A).
+Note that A corresponds to the
+left motor and B corresponds to the right motor.
+Initially, the H-bridge is set to drive forward, and then responds to the environment depending on intterupts sents by the attached sensors.

-## Notes - buttonHero.c
+## Notes - sensorDriver.c
-This file was written in user space C and used both the modules above to communicate with periferal devices while executing the game.
-This level of abstraction made communicating with periferals fairly simple from the perspective of buttonHero.c.
-This program creates the visual effect of scrolling arrows across a screen during which the user is meant to press the corresponding button direction assosiated with that arrow.
-High scores are recorded and displayed at the end of each round, and a buzzer along with LEDs were added (and controlled by buttonHero.c) in order to increase the aesthetics of the game.
+This file acted as the driver for the sensors.
+This program takes an ADC sample every 25 milliseconds, and takes an average of the ADC samples every 50 samples, using a timer interrupt.
+The slave program then sends an interrupt to the master H-Bridge program if the calculated average is less than a threshold voltage that indicates that the sensors are detecting a nearby obstacle.
+This program writes what side has a sensor that is detecting an obstacle to a FIFO, which another program can then read and interpret.